0xQuintin/ETH-Tools/README.md

 - Get addresses from custom derivation paths/private keys if you want to expose your seed
 - Allow users to send transcations from custom derivation paths and chain (can use Ledger)
 - Have tool for signing personal messages
-- Build in feature for sending transactions with UTF-8 data.
+- Allow for sending private transactions with Flash Bots, this will allow you to hide your transactions from MEV.
 - More...